Senate overcomes filibuster and advances FISA extension bill

 Last week, the House voted to reauthorize Section 702.
 The House also voted on an amendment that would add similar civil liberty reforms to the bill, but the amendment was defeated.

-If the Senate passes the bill, it would next go to President Donald Trump, who is expected to sign it.
+Assuming it gets final passage in the Senate later this week, the measure would next go to President Donald Trump, who is expected to sign the bill.